alexbevi/mongodb-javascript-assessment/README.md

 >   * Update the server to apply the ratings filter if present
 >   * Validate the rating to ensure it is greater than 0 and less than or equal to 10
 >   * Note that using the MongoDB Shell this might look like the following: `db.movies.find({ "imdb.rating": { $gte: 7.3 } })`
-> * Add a new API method to create a new movie (only the `title` and `year` need to be recorded).
-Demonstrate this works by creating a new movie and retrieving it via the appropriate APIs.

 ## Features